Making Your First Illustration in Clip Studio Paint

 Preparing the pencil tool

-① Select the Sketch tool from the Tool palette, and then select Pencil or Real pencil from the Sub tool palette.
+(1) Select Pencil from the Tool palette, and then select Pencil from the Tool Group palette.

-You can adjust the size by using the Tool Sliders palette, the Brush Size slider on the Tool Property palette or by selecting a size on the Brush size palette.
+You can adjust the size by using the Tool Sliders palette.

 Note:

-③ To select black as the drawing color, open the Color wheel palette and click the very bottom.
+(3) To select black as the drawing color, open the Color Wheel palette and tap the very bottom.

 Drawing the sketch